-Don't get mad at that dog barking.
-If something itches and you have to scratch, scratch.
+Don't get mad at a sound that interrupts you.
+If something itches and you have to scratch it, scratch it.
 If you have to shift your position, shift your position.

 Simply return your attention to your anchor once you notice it has wandered and you're caught up in thoughts.

 What does this do for you?

 Instead, you learn to let it all be as it is, independent from you and your attention.
 This is commonly referred to as "letting thoughts and emotions go," or letting them pass.

 It means you are choosing not to follow them down a path that culminates in conditioned behavior and habitual actions and reactions - a path that creates problems such as stress, anxiety, self-doubt, et cetera.

 That's it.
 Forget all the different types, forget the labels, forget the complexity.
 Just start.